MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 #### Server 2012R2

-**Event ID 342** – The user name or password are incorrect” in the ADFS admin logs.
+**Event ID 342** – "The user name or password are incorrect" in the ADFS admin logs.

 For the actual audit events, you need to look at the Security events logs and you should look for events with Event ID 411 for *Classic Audit Failure* with the source as *ADFS Auditing*.
 Also look for Event ID 412 on successful authentication.